 - Physical therapy.
-Therapy involves specific movements or exercises to keep your affected muscles and joints active.
+Therapy involves specific movements or exercises to keep affected muscles and joints active.
 Physical therapy can prevent stiffness and help restore function and feeling.

 - Exercise.
-Exercise can help improve your muscle strength, maintain your range of motion and reduce muscle cramps.
+Exercise can help improve your muscle strength, maintain range of motion and reduce muscle cramps.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.